janusboandersen/dotfiles/template/buildsystem/cmake/readme.markdown

     * Requirements to compile
     * Requirements to link

-# The idea behind Modern CMake is to help you focus on modules and dependencies instead of compiler flags
+# The idea behind Modern CMake is to help you focus on build-targets and their dependencies instead of compiler flags
 CMake is a generator to create a buildsystem (Makefile, Ninja, etc.), almost independent of platforms.

 Let CMake take control of deciding when you need which flags, and instead focus on which modules are needed for your code.
 You define your project in terms of modular elements (= targets), their dependencies (= target link...), and the settings they need in order to work (= properties).

+Using CMake will force good-practice modular source code management.
 CMake will help you keep the dependency graph clean, avoid circular dependencies, etc.

 # Compatibility and specific behaviors (policies)
 CMake has newer and better language features and behaviors the higher the version number.
 The modern era of CMake began with 2.8.12.
 The current latest version is 3.10 as of October 2017.